cse110-fa22-group28/cse110-fa22-group28/specs/pitch/pitch.md

   - **Primary Actor:** A user who does the same chores weekly / monthly
   - **Goal:** populate chore list with preloaded chores weekly / monthly so the user doesn't have to manual add them

-More information about the above use cases here.

 ### User Stories
+*The following scenarios demonstrate how the previously mentioned personas would explicitly benefit from the previously mentioned features.*

 ## The App

-**General Theme (to be expanded upon in ADRs, system design charts, etc.)** Our team plans to make a web app with the following types of features. *Note: only the italicized features shall be included in our Minimum-Viable Product.
-All other features shall be added on iteratively depending on time constraints*:
+*Our team believes that a web app with the following types of features can effectively address the issues faced by our prospective users.*
-- *Scheduling*
+- Scheduling
-  - *Schedule chores to be done on/by a specific date*
+  - Schedule chores to be done on/by a specific date
-  - *Schedule recurring chores to be done every few days/weeks*
+  - Schedule recurring chores to be done every few days/weeks
-- *Chore Organization*
+- Chore Organization
-  - *Listing chores by priority*
+  - Listing chores by priority
   - Grouping chores by similarity
-- *Motivation*
+- Motivation
   - Reminders
   - Rewards/Punishments for doing/not doing chores
   - Chore "status" indicators (i.e. how dirty the object of interest is)